Scottys Biv

 The new Scottys Biv is in mint condition currently.

-Scottys Biv was designated for removal in a review that DOC carried out in 2004.
+Scottys Biv was designated for removal in a review that the Department of Conservation carried out in 2004.
 This was due to its low level of use and poor condition.
 Then interestingly they went in and did some maintenance on it.
-The Permolat Group got involved and in 2006 I signed the first maintain-by-community contract with the Department.
-This was a forerunner to a number of other similar agreements and when the contract expired in 2016 Scottys was added to a more general region-wide agreement we had by that stage.
-Low level maintenance was carried out over the years by volunteers but by 2021 the Biv was was starting to deteriorate.
-At the end of of 2021 the DOC Hokitika carpenters started banging together a brand new biv down at their workshop.
+The Permolat Group got involved in 2006 and I signed our first maintain-by-community contract with the Department.
+This was a forerunner to a number of other similar agreements and when the contract expired in 2016 Scottys was added to the more general region-wide agreement we had by that stage.
+Low-level maintenance was carried out over the years by volunteers but by 2021 the Biv was starting to deteriorate.
+At the end of 2021 the DOC Hokitika carpenters started banging together a brand new biv down at their workshop.
 In March this year this was flown in to replace the old one.
 Helicopter costs were covered by the BCT.
-Permolat made use of the machine to backload a team in to work on the the access routes at the end of the Tara Tama Range and from Griffin Creek.
+Permolat made use of the machine to backload a team in to work on the access routes at the end of the Tara Tama Range and from Griffin Creek.

 Location